haroldtreen/haroldtreen.github.io/_drafts/two-months-of-tech-interviews.md

 ### Interviews

-Of the 43 companies I applied to, 15 went forward with some form of interview.
+Of the 43 companies I applied to, 16 went forward with some type of interview.

 The process generally followed: